 Step 5: Prepare your baking dish to prevent the crust from sticking.
 I sprayed my lids with gluten free baking spray.

-- If you are making one large grape galette, shape the dough in a circle.
+- If you make a large grape galette, shape the dough in a circle.
 Add the grape pie filling and fold the crust edges over part of the filling.

 - If you are making mini galettes, Use the mason jar lid to cut around to size the mini crusts out.